-Organic reach on Facebook is at an all-time low since 2012, so if you are looking to increase your reach drastically on the platform, you need to resort to Facebook ads for the needed boost.
+Organic reach on Facebook has been at all-time low since 2012, so if you are looking to increase your reach drastically on the platform, you need to resort to Facebook ads for the needed boost.

 Still, there is a bright side!